Abdulla Shahid

-Abdulla Shahid, (ޢަބްދުﷲ ޝާހިދު; born 26 May 1962) is a Maldivian politician, diplomat, and public servant.
-He is currently the president-the second highest official of the Maldivian Democratic Party (MDP) and previously served as Minister of Foreign Affairs from 2018 to 2023.
-From 2021 to 2022, he served as President of the 76th session of the United Nations General Assembly, becoming the first Maldivian to be elected to the role.
+Abdulla Shahid, (ޢަބްދުﷲ ޝާހިދު; born 26 May 1962) is a Maldivian diplomat, politician, and public servant who served as the President of the 76th session of the United Nations General Assembly from 2021 to 2022.
+He also served as the Minister of Foreign Affairs of the Maldives from 2018 to 2023.
+A member of the Maldivian Democratic Party, he served as the President of the party from 2024 until his resignation in 2026.

-Shahid has held a range of senior positions in government and parliament over a four-decade career, including Speaker of the People's Majlis (2009–2014) and multiple terms as a Member of Parliament.
+Shahid has held a range of senior positions in government and parliament over a four-decade career, including Speaker of the People's Majlis (2009–2014) and multiple terms as a Member of the People's Majlis.
 He is known for his contributions to multilateral diplomacy, democratic governance, and constitutional reform in the Maldives.

 Early life and education

 Shahid joined the Ministry of Foreign Affairs in 1984.
 He earned his bachelor's degree in political science from the Canberra College of Advanced Education in 1987.
 In 1991, he obtained a master's degree in international relations from the Fletcher School of Law and Diplomacy, Tufts University.
 From 1990 to 1994, Shahid served on the advisory board to President Maumoon Abdul Gayoom.